Stable Systems with Power Law Conditions for Poisson Hail: Proof of the Growth Estimate

 \section{Proof of the Growth Estimate}

-In this section, we will use Corollary \ref{cor: exponential moments} to prove Proposition \ref{prop: precise estimate}.
-By conditioning on the occurrences of jobs of spatial sizes $S_{i+j}$ for $j\geq 2$, we can use the $g_{i+2-k}$-th exponential moments for the maximal numbers $X_{t;k}$ of jobs with temporal size $T_k$ to estimate the upper tails.
-Applying the union bound, we will get \eqref{eq: no large spatial job}--\eqref{eq: detail estimate}.
+In this section, we use Corollary \ref{cor: exponential moments} to prove Proposition \ref{prop: precise estimate}.
+By conditioning on the occurrences of jobs of spatial size $S_{i+j}$ for $j\geq 2$, we use the $g_{i+2-k}$-th exponential moments for the maximal numbers $X_{t;k}$ of jobs with temporal size $T_k$ to bound the upper tails.
+Applying the union bound, we {get} \eqref{eq: no large spatial job}--\eqref{eq: detail estimate}.